-At 31 March 2024, the Portfolio consisted of 35, high conviction investments of which the top ten holdings represented 46% by value.
-MUSCIT held 11 companies traded on AIM, representing 21% of the Portfolio by value.
+On 31 March 2025, the portfolio consisted of 40 companies of which the top ten holdings represented 41% (2024: 46%) of the portfolio by value.
+MUSCIT held 8 companies traded on AIM representing 16% of the Portfolio by value (2024: 21%).

-Sector distribution within the Portfolio is driven by stock selection.
+Sector distribution within the portfolio is driven by stock selection.
 Although weightings relative to the market are monitored, overweight and underweight positions are held based on where the greatest value and upside are perceived to be.